 Far more often than not these days, mature organizations try to stop short term pressures from killing efforts to jump into a strategically smart future by setting up more and more strategic initiatives.
 This is potentially very smart, only these initiatives are driven pretty much only by managerial processes – generally not smart.
 The initiatives are carefully organized from above.
 They are staffed with small groups of people perceived to have the right skill sets.
 Massive data analysis often drives the exercise.
 For execution of any decisions made, someone creates metrics and dashboards and reporting requirements.
 Senior management holds (or at least tries to hold) people accountable for results.
 You have Tiger teams, quality groups, innovation committees, workstreams, strategy implementation groups, and PMO organizations.
 Under just the right circumstances, any of these can make a difference.
 Having a very strong person heading the effort or being the executive sponsor can help.
 Not expecting too much or too quickly can help.
 Dealing in arenas where you already have much experience and can pretty much predict the barriers, the solutions, and the keys to success can make a big difference.
 In general, the more that activating the Thrive Channel in many people is not needed, the higher the probability that this management-driven approach will work.

 But there is the problem.
 Coping well with the challenges in a faster moving and more unpredictable world where you have to innovate, increase competitiveness, see and deal with totally new business models, and still meet many immediate needs associated with financial markets, regulation, reliable quality of products and services – well, such a world needs more.
 Management alone tends to be more likely to activate Survive than Thrive.
-To generate enough of the right behavior from enough people demands a powerful Thrive, and that means leadership.
+To generate enough of the right behavior from enough people demands a powerful activation of Thrive, and that means leadership.
 And in the absence of that rare larger-than-life person, leadership from the many, not the few.

 As I use the term here, “leadership from many” does not mean hundreds or thousands of people somehow acting like a superb executive committee member.
 It is often more like the actions we see when we say that “a 23-year-old engineer has provided terrific leadership on the X-12 product development task force”.
 Or “factory worker Harry has helped provide excellent leadership on the quality efforts on assembly line 14”.
 It really is leadership – which is why we talk that way – but not remotely of the magnitude of what we would expect of a CEO.
 And in the example of the young engineer or the factory worker, this leadership is possible, at least in part, because of the Thrive mechanism in the brain.
 And once it activates, it can help activate Thrive in others.